-A bass guitar can be either electric or acoustic, though the former is more common.
-Compared to other guitar types, it usually features four stings, though we can find models with five or six strings.
+A bass guitar can be either electric or acoustic, though the electric bass guitar is more common.
+Compared to other guitar types, it usually features four stings, though we can find five or six string bass models.
 This guitar is notably bigger and features a longer scale, which allows the use of thicker strings that can be tuned in a much lower, bass tonal range.

 7. Resonator Guitar

 Resonator guitars were originally designed to be louder than acoustic guitars – to help guitar players in large orchestras.
 Later, this problem was solved with electric guitars and amplification, so they were almost forgotten.
-However, the distinctive sound of resonator guitars remained popular in certain music genres, particularly bluegrass.
+However, the distinctive sound of resonator guitars remained popular (especially with a slide) in certain music genres, particularly bluegrass, folk, etc.